 Exciting bustling streets and cheerful laughter give Ebisu its name as one of Tokyo’s liveliest areas.
 This is the place to go to mingle with workers enjoying a drink after work.
 Its central location, just one stop away from Shibuya on the Yamanote circle line make it too convenient not to visit and the joyful atmosphere and number of things to do promise to put a spring in your step.

-While you’re sure to leave Tokyo wanting to come back to see more, visit these places and you’re guaranteed to head home with new knowledge about Japanese culture, great photos and some unforgettable memories!
+While you’re sure to leave Japan wanting to come back to see more, visit these places and you’re guaranteed to head home with new knowledge about Japanese culture, great photos, and some unforgettable memories!